Higgs boson decay to massive bottom quarks at order $\alpha_s^4$ induced by top-quark Yukawa couplings: Introduction

 A systematic perturbative expansion is essential for a reliable prediction.
 The calculation of this decay width has a long history, with the next-to-leading order (NLO) QCD and electroweak (EW) corrections established thirty years ago \cite{Braaten:1980yq,Sakai:1980fa,Janot:1989jf,Drees:1990dq,Dabelstein:1991ky,Kniehl:1991ze}.
 The next-to-next-to-leading order (NNLO) QCD corrections were calculated for the total and differential decay rate in \cite{Chetyrkin:1995pd,Harlander:1997xa,Primo:2018zby,Wang:2023xud} and \cite{Bernreuther:2018ynm,Behring:2019oci,Somogyi:2020mmk}, respectively.
 Even higher order QCD corrections were obtained assuming that the final-state bottom quark is massless \cite{Gorishnii:1990zu,Chetyrkin:1996sr,Baikov:2005rw,Herzog:2017dtz,Anastasiou:2011qx,DelDuca:2015zqa,Mondini:2019gid,Chen:2023fba,Yan:2024oyb,Fox:2025cuz}.
 Simultaneously, the mixed QCD$\times$EW corrections were computed in \cite{Kataev:1997cq,Mihaila:2015lwa}.
-Recently, the top quark induced contribution has been investigated at $\mathcal{O}(\alpha_s^2)$ \cite{Primo:2018zby} and $\mathcal{O}(\alpha_s^3)$ \cite{Mondini:2020uyy,Wang:2024ilc}, respectively.
+Recently, the top quark induced contribution has been investigated at $\mathcal{O}(\alpha_s^2)$ \cite{Primo:2018zby} and $\mathcal{O}(\alpha_s^3)$ \cite{Mondini:2020uyy,Wang:2024ilc}, respectively\footnote{The top quark induced contribution to the hadronic Higgs boson decay, which can include $b\bar{b}$ or $gg$ in the final state, has been calculated up to $\mathcal{O}(\alpha_s^4)$ \cite{Chetyrkin:1997vj,Davies:2017xsp}. }.
 The calculation in \cite{Wang:2024ilc} was performed within an effective field theory framework, integrating out the top quark, and decomposing the width into contributions from different effective operator combinations: $C_2C_2$ (pure bottom Yukawa), $C_1C_2$ (interference), and $C_1C_1$ (pure gluonic), where $C_i$ are the Wilson coefficients of the effective operators.
 For the dominant $C_2C_2$ contribution, corrections beyond NNLO were found to be below $0.2\%$ when assuming massless final-state $b$-quarks \cite{Baikov:2005rw,Herzog:2017dtz}.
 However, the $C_1C_2$ interference term, induced by the top-quark Yukawa coupling, exhibits a markedly different behaviour.
-It is enhanced by large logarithmic terms $\log^j(m_H^2/m_b^2)$ with $j=1,2$ already at $\mathcal{O}(\alpha_s^2)$, and at $\mathcal{O}(\alpha_s^3)$ it includes terms with up to $\log^4(m_H^2/m_b^2)$.
+It is enhanced by large logarithmic terms $\log^j(m_H^2/m_b^2)$ with $j=1,2$ already at $\mathcal{O}(\alpha_s^2)$, and at $\mathcal{O}(\alpha_s^3)$ it includes logarithmic terms up to $\log^4(m_H^2/m_b^2)$.
 These logarithms, originating from soft massive quark effects at subleading power, are not Sudakov-like and are characterised by a distinct colour structure proportional to $C_A - C_F$.
-Although the $C_1C_1$ contribution appears firstly at $\mathcal{O}(\alpha_s^3)$, it is power enhanced with respect to the $C_2C_2$ and $C_1C_2$ terms.
+Note that there are no such logarithms in the decay to all hadronic states, where the limit $m_b\to 0$ works well \cite{Chetyrkin:1997vj,Davies:2017xsp}.
+Although the $C_1C_1$ contribution appears first at $\mathcal{O}(\alpha_s^3)$, it is power enhanced with respect to the $C_2C_2$ and $C_1C_2$ terms.
 Consequently, the $\text{N}^3\text{LO}$ corrections increase the NNLO result by approximately $1\%$, significantly exceeding naive $\alpha_s$ power-counting expectations \cite{Wang:2024ilc}.
 This underscores the importance of a full analytic treatment of finite $b$-quark mass effects in the top-induced contribution for precise phenomenology.